-Jet Airways cancels all flights with immediate effect amid lack of funds
+20,000 jobs at stake as Jet Airways grounds flights amid lack of funds

 New Delhi, Apr 17: Jet Airways has cancelled all its domestic and international flights with immediate effect as lenders have rejected its request for additional funds.